Xilinx/VVAS/main/source/docs/common/common_plugins.rst

 Dynamic Cropping: For cropping more than one objects from the input buffer.
 To use dynamic crop feature user must send crop coordinates attached to the buffer in GstVideoRegionOfInterestMeta metadata and GstVideoRegionOfInterestMeta->roi_type must be set to "roi-crop-meta".
 One instance of GstVideoRegionOfInterestMeta in buffer represents one object for dynamic crop. `vvas_xmulticrop` will dynamically crop the object and attach the cropped objects/buffers to output buffer in GstVideoRegionOfInterestMeta->params.
 GstVideoRegionOfInterestMeta->params is a GList * of GstStructure.
 Dynamically cropped buffer is attached into this field, The name of GstStructure is "roi-buffer", and this GstStructure has only one field "sub-buffer" of type GST_TYPE_BUFFER.
 User should extract this cropped buffer use it and unref it.
 User can choose to resize these cropped buffers to one width and height by setting `d-height` and `d-width` properties.
-If these properties are not set then cropped buffers will not be resized.
+If these properties are not set, then cropped buffers will not be resized.

 If user wants cropped buffers to be of different format than the input format, he can specify this by setting `d-format` gstreamer property.
 If this property is not set all cropped buffers will have format same as input buffer.

 User specified pre-processing will be applied to dynamically cropped buffers only, if user wants it to be applied on output buffer/static crop buffers also, he can set `ppe-on-main buffer` gstreamer property.